morteng/SF4/CONVENTIONS.md

 ## Coding Conventions

-### Notification Handling
+### Error Handling
+- Use try/except blocks for database operations
+- Always rollback on errors
+- Log errors with context
+- Use specific exception types

+### Context Management
-- Use NotificationType enum values
+- Use context managers for database sessions
-- Include user_id and related_object
+- Ensure proper cleanup of Flask contexts
-- Use proper priority levels
+- Use `with` statements for resource management
-- Validate message length (max 255 chars)

-### Audit Logging
+### Testing
+- Test both success and error cases
+- Verify database state after operations
-- Required for all CRUD operations
+- Use fixtures for test setup/teardown
-- Must include: user_id, action, object_type, object_id
-- Timestamps must be UTC
-- Handle errors gracefully